This is a condensed list of the main ingredients I believe should be added to everyone’s ‘watch-list’.

 These endocrine-disrupting synthetic preservatives, also known as gender-benders, are seriously affecting our hormones.
 They can be found in anything from body cream to toothpaste.
-Studies have found parabens in urine 8-12 hours after application, proving that they are absorbed and metabolised by our bodies.
-They have an accumulation effect and may also cause skin ailments – hives, eczema, rashes etc. Many companies are proudly declaring the removal of parabens from their formulas, but beware of what else is lurking in that bottle or bar.
-See phenoxyethanol further down.
+Studies have found Parabens in urine 8-12 hours after application, proving that they are absorbed and metabolised by our bodies.
+They have an accumulation effect and may also cause skin ailments – hives, eczema, rashes etc. Many companies are proudly declaring the removal of Parabens from their formulas, but beware of what else is lurking in that bottle or bar.
+See Phenoxyethanol.

-This is a tricky one, because many ‘green’ and ‘eco’ companies, with excellent ingredients lists, are using it as a replacement to parabens.
-It is said to be safe at very low doses, but as we’ve discussed earlier, what is a ‘low dose’ and how many low dose products are you exposing yourself to every day?
+This is a tricky one, because many ‘green’ and ‘eco’ companies, with excellent ingredients lists, are using it as a replacement to Parabens.
+It is said to be safe at very low doses (<1%), but what is a ‘low dose’ and how many low dose products are you exposing yourself to every day?
 As infants and children are more vulnerable to these chemicals, is that safe low dose calculated with them in mind, or adults?
 There are studies out there that have demonstrated this chemical to be extremely irritating, endocrine-disrupting and cell-mutating.
 Just be aware of this one, and the sneaky marketing surrounding it.

 Polyethylene is a form of plastic, which becomes a thick and sticky liquid when combined with glycol.
 It will precede a number: PEG-40, PEG-120 etc. These chemicals are petroleum-derived and produced using the highly toxic chemical, ethylene oxide, and may contain traces of 1,4-dioxane which is classified as a potential human carcinogen.
 PEGs can be found in anything from hand wash to sunscreen and they help to carry other chemicals into the skin.
 They should never be used on broken or compromised skin (or at all…?).
 These chemicals can cause irritation and have been linked to damage of the brain, liver, kidneys as well as the immune and nervous systems.